 Are you looking for authentic Greek restaurants in Johanneburg?
 We’ve got you sorted.
 Plaka has been delivering authentic Greek cuisine to Joburg foodies for over 26 years.
 Their menu is generous, offering a variety of traditional meze, fish dishes and vegetarian dips.
 Made from the freshest ingredients, their food is simple yet delicious.
 Having eaten our way through the menu, we recommend the meze platter for two, a hearty feast of pita bread, assorted dips, falafel, handcut chips, tomato salad and grilled halloumi.
 Paired with a chilled glass of white wine, this is more than satisfying.
 Sit and talk for hours over this meal with loved ones for a true Greek dining experience.

 Back from the grave, Ba-Pita has returned!
-A hipster hangout during the 80s and 90s in Yeoville, Ba-Pita has set up shop in boho Melville.
+A hipster hangout during the 80s and 90s in Yeoville, Ba-Pita has set up shop in boho Norwood.
 Shawarmas, laffas, koftas… it’s safe to say that the more things change the more they stay the same.
-Fortunately for us Ba-Pita has kept many of its celebrated dishes on the menu, introduce old school flavours to a whole new generation of diners.
+Fortunately for us, Ba-Pita has kept many of its celebrated dishes on the menu, introduce old school flavours to a whole new generation of diners.

 The Schwarma Co